ResearchObject/ro-crate/docs/_blog/2026-04-01/fdo-conference.md

 ---
-title:  "RO-Crates at the FAIR Digital Objects Conference 2026"
+title:  "RO-Crate Applications Showcased at the FAIR Digital Objects Conference 2026"
 author: ["Eli Chadwick"]
 date: 2026-04-01
 related_pages:
-    use_cases: [page_id1, page_id2] # should match items in pages/use_cases
+    use_cases: [aroma, dataplant, ldaca] # should match items in pages/use_cases
 ---

 The [3rd FAIR Digital Objects (FDO) Conference](https://fairdo.org/fdo-conference-2026/) was held from 25-27 March 2026, with a pre-conference training day on 24 March.
-Representatives of many projects spanning academia, industry, and government gathered together to discuss how to advance FAIR and open science through the adoption of the FAIR Digital Objects.
+Representatives of projects spanning academia, industry, and government gathered together to discuss how to advance FAIR and open science through the adoption of the FAIR Digital Objects.

+This post references abstracts from the conference (some of which take the form of draft papers), all of which are publicly available in the [full conference program](https://fairdo.org/fdo-conference-2026-full-program/).
+Slide decks and posters are also linked if they have been made public.

 ## How RO-Crate relates to FDOs